Gecko-FOSS/basis/README.md

 }
 ```

-Here, when running in most any preset, the `test` transform will copy some files around.
-When the `production` preset is activated, the transform will be disabled.
+Here, when running in most any preset, the `test` pipeline will copy some files around.
+When the `production` preset is activated, the pipeline will be disabled.

 #### type `server`
-The `server` transform compiles TypeScript files recursively, targeted at server environments.
+The `server` pipeline compiles TypeScript files recursively, targeted at server environments.

 | key | value |
 |:--- |:----- |